input-output-hk/rare-evo-dev-tools-workshop/README.md

-# DevTools - Aiken Workshop
+#  Hands-On: Local Development with cardano-testnet

 Scan teh QR code for this repository or go to https://github.com/input-output-hk/rare-evo-dev-tools-workshop